-- i) The fair values of investments in mutual fund units & alterative investment fund is based on the net asset value ('NAV') as stated by the issuers of these fund units in the published statements as at Balance Sheet date. - ii) The fair values of quoted investment in equity shares is based on the current bid price of respective investment as at the Balance Sheet date. - iii) The fair values of unquoted investment in equity shares of investee companies, including those having multiple business segments are derived as under: - For investments of investee in listed securities, valuation for frequently traded shares as prescribed in SEBI ICDR Regulations, 2018 amended, as may be reflecting the correct position is considered. - For investment of investee in mutual funds, NAV of the mutual funds is considered. - For valuation of any land and property of investee, fair market value of the asset based on current jantri value is considered. - For valuation of Land/property purchased during current financial year, the stamp duty value is considered. - For investments of investee in unlisted companies, valuation is carried out on realizable net asset value basis, derived from the fair valuation of the underlying assets and liabilities or using DCF Method, in case if projections are made available. - For valuation of any unlisted Cash Generating Unit / operating business of the investee, the valuation has been arrived by applying DCF method. - For valuation of real estate development segment of the investee, capital work in process as per books is considered. - iv) The fair values of unquoted investment in preference shares is arrived by discounting income/cash flows to its present value using the required rate of return and the cost of debt of Paushak Limited and returns expected on similar investments.
+- i) The fair values of investments in mutual fund units & alterative investment fund is based on the net asset value ('NAV') as stated by the issuers of these fund units in the published statements as at Balance Sheet date. - ii) The fair values of quoted investment in equity shares is based on the current bid price of respective investment as at the Balance Sheet date. - iii) The fair values of unquoted investment in equity shares of investee companies, including those having multiple business segments are derived as under: - For investments of investee in listed securities, valuation for frequently traded shares as prescribed in SEBI ICDR Regulations, 2018 amended, as may be reflecting the correct position is considered.

+- For investment of investee in mutual funds, NAV of the mutual funds is considered. - For valuation of any land and property of investee, fair market value of the asset based on current jantri/ expert report/stamp duty is considered. - For investments of investee in unlisted companies, valuation is carried out on realizable net asset value basis, derived from the fair valuation of the underlying assets and liabilities or using DCF Method, in case if projections are made available. - For valuation of any unlisted Cash Generating Unit/operating business of the investee, the valuation has been arrived by applying DCF method. - For valuation of real estate development segment of the investee, capital work in process as per books is considered. - iv) The fair values of unquoted investment in preference shares is arrived by discounting income/cash flows to its present value using the required rate of return and the cost of debt of Paushak Limited and returns expected on similar investments.